danieldkim/charlotte/README.md

 * one request with the provided url

-The Express route for the url can detect this parameter with the charlotte-provided `req.viewOnly` property and should render a response that does not block on any external IO and returns a response immediately:
+The Express route for the url can detect this parameter with the charlotte-provided `req.viewOnly` property and render a response immediately, avoiding any unnecessary IO or computation:

     app.get('/posts', function(req, res) {